georgemilosh/Climate-Learning/README.md

 ## Data

 Generally the data we used in this project is quite large.
-However, we were able to make a portion of data available through [Google Drive Link](https://drive.google.com/drive/folders/1Y748L_hgFt3uQJcQRUp5z_oT0D_oAYvL) which contains 500 years for anomalies of
+However, we were able to make a portion of data available through [Zenodo](https://zenodo.org/records/10102506) which contains 500 years for anomalies of

 - `tas.nc`: 2 meter temperature
 - `zg500.nc`: 500 hPa geopotential height